cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - **Cooperative principle**: speaker implicates intended meaning, and listener inquires to understand
 - Four maxims fundamental to collaborative discourse
-  1. Quality: accurate, genuine, main points illustrated with evidence
+  1. **Quality**: accurate, genuine, main points illustrated with evidence
-  2. Quantity: right amount of information about shared topic
+  2. **Quantity**: right amount of information about shared topic
-  3. Relevance: content stays close to referential intention and topic
+  3. **Relevance**: content stays close to referential intention and topic
-  4. Manner: clear and unambiguous
+  4. **Manner**: clear and unambiguous

 **Politeness in Conversation (Leech, 1983)**

 - Six politeness standards or maxims
-  1. Tactful communication: minimizes cost, maximizes benefit to others
+  1. **Tactful communication**: minimizes cost, maximizes benefit to others
-  2. Generous communication: minimizes benefit to self, maximizes benefit to others
+  2. **Generous communication**: minimizes benefit to self, maximizes benefit to others
-  3. Approbation: minimizes dispraise, maximizes praise and enhancement of others
+  3. **Approbation**: minimizes dispraise, maximizes praise and enhancement of others
-  4. Modest communication: minimizes praise to self, maximizes praise to others
+  4. **Modest communication**: minimizes praise to self, maximizes praise to others
-  5. Agreement: minimizes disagreement, maximizes common interests and agreement
+  5. **Agreement**: minimizes disagreement, maximizes common interests and agreement
-  6. Sympathetic communication: minimizes antipathy, maximizes listening to the needs of the other
+  6. **Sympathetic communication**: minimizes antipathy, maximizes listening to the needs of the other
 - Positive opposite of toxic verbal communication

 **Failure of Collaborative Verbal Communication in Adults with Insecure Attachment (Sullivan)**